kowalskyyy/golang_rest_api/README.md

 ### Making Requests

 -   Submit Orders:
     -   Assumption: This endpoint on default will accept only valid orders and reject those with invalid data structure.
+Response will include valid and invalid orders in separate objects.
 For more strict validation, add query parameter `?strict=true` to the endpoint - it will reject the entire request if at least one order is incorrect.
     -   Endpoint: `/submit-orders`
     -   Method: `POST`
     -   Payload: JSON array of orders